LearnOnDemandSystems/docs/lod/acp-creation-process.md

 [concat('wvm', uniqueString(resourceGroup().id))]
 ```

 You can use the same function in the policy rule, since the uniqueString function generates a deterministic name from a hash of the resource group ID.
-The following policy rule statment shows how you can craft a policy statement that restricts VM resource creation to that specific name, even though you do not know in advance what the unique string is.
+The following policy rule statement shows how you can craft a policy statement that restricts VM resource creation to that specific name, even though you do not know in advance what the unique string is.

 ```
 {